ims-systems-00/ims-kb/docs/General Information/actions.md

----
-sidebar_position: 24
----

-# How to find specific data

 When browsing a set of data presented on a table, there are a number of ways to search, sort, and present the information you are looking at.

 ## Search

 Each table allows you to search relevant information to find a match.
 For example, if you are searching for a **Hardware Asset**, you have the option of searching by any of the following

 + Asset Name
 + Asset Tag
 + Asset Owner